 To develop the school's project, staff worked together to develop responses to the following guiding questions.

-We met as a large committee to through the process to make the choices as a collaborative decision.
+We met as a large committee through the process to make the choices as a collaborative decision.

 The Success Effect- Mission, Vision & Goals